Financial-Times/origami/components/o3-tooltip/README.md

 # o3-tooltip[![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](#licence)

-o3-tooltip is a component usually used for annotating or highlighting bits of user interface.
+o3-tooltip is hosting two components: `o3-tooltip-onboarding` and `oe-tooltip-toggle`.
+Onboarding Tooltips help for a smoother introduction to new features or functionality.
+Toggletips are compact pieces of information designed to offer additional insights when needed.

 - [o3-tooltip](#o3-tooltip)
 - [Markup](#markup)